isdk/isdk-lang-spec/README.md

 ##### keepThinking Parameter

-When the LLM model or prompt supports thinking mode, this parameter controls whether to retain the thinking process.
+When the LLM model or AI Script is configured to support the thinking mode, this parameter controls whether to retain the thinking process.

 * **Type**: `boolean` or `string`
 * **Description**: Controls whether to retain the thinking process.
 Default is `false`.